 Checking the local weather service in Spain will tell you what to pack, but here's a clear idea of the weather in Seville in September.
 It starts off hot, then slowly eases up.
 You'll still sweat a bit, especially in the early afternoon, but it's manageable.

-- Wind: Winds are light and usually calm in September.
-There's nothing strong enough to blow your hat off.
+- Wind: Winds are light and usually calm in Seville in September.
 You might feel a breeze in the daytime, especially near open spaces, but it's more relief than annoyance.
 Most days, the wind doesn't change much from morning to evening.

-- Temperature: The average temperature in Seville sits between 80 and 90 degrees Fahrenheit.
+- Temperature: The average temperature in Seville in September sits between 80 F (26 C) and 90 F (32 C).
 That's quite hot, especially midday.
 High temperatures usually show up around 3 PM.
-If you can, escape the heat by staying indoors in the early afternoon, then go back outside later when it's cooler.

-- Daylight: You'll still get about 11 to 12 hours of light each day.
+- Daylight: Seville in September still gets about 11 to 12 hours of light each day.
 Sunrise comes after 7 AM, and it gets dark by 8 PM.
 That gives plenty of time for exploring.
 Plan indoor activities around the hottest daytime hours, then enjoy long walks once the sun drops.

 Traveling to Seville in September has its own rhythm.
 The city is just waking up from its summer nap.
 Crowds return, but not all at once, making it easier to move around.
 Visiting Seville this month means fewer lines, more seats, and smoother connections.